Viasat Business Satellite Internet Review

 Cons

 Viasat offers faster speeds than other satellite internet providers.
-Businesses located in most of the US can get download speeds around 35 Mbps.
-Select areas have access to speeds up to 100 Mbps.
+Businesses located in most of the US can get download speeds between 25 Mbps to 150 Mbps.
 When you compare this to small-town businesses with dial-up internet speeds of 0.5 to 1.5 Mbps, it’s easy to see that faster internet from Viasat can give you an edge.

+Satellite internet suffers from high latency, which makes your internet seem slower than it should.
 Satellite internet might not be your only internet choice though.
 Depending on your location, you may have a few other options.
-And, frankly, if you can get cable, fiber, fixed wireless, or DSL, we recommend that you check out those types of internet first.

 Viasat business satellite internet is recommended only for businesses that are located in areas where cable or fiber internet networks are unavailable.
 Let’s take a look at other types of internet that might be available in your area.